pclk/OCS-Challenge/notes/video_demo.md

   - Name: `test`
   - Password: `test123`
 - Click **"Create"** or **"Submit"** button
-- Verify user appears in the users table
 - Click **"Delete"** button on the "test" user
 - Click **"Ban Account"** button
-- Verify user is removed from the table

 **9. Score Management (via Edit User)**
 - Click **"Edit"** button on "Bryan" in the Users table
 - Click **"Score Management"** tab in the Edit User modal
-- View scores for that user
-- (Optional) Click **"Delete"** on a score to test deletion
 - Close the modal

 ---